NativeScript/nativescript-sdk-examples-js/app/ns-ui-widgets-category/page/page-creation/article.md

 Pages represent the separate screens of your application.
-Each page is an instance of the [`Page`](http://docs.nativescript.org/api-reference/classes/_ui_page_.page.html) module.
-Each class instance inherits the [`ContentView`](http://docs.nativescript.org/api-reference/classes/_ui_content_view_.contentview.html) property which holds the root visual element of the UI.
+Each page is an instance of the `Page` class.

 NativeScript provides two approaches to instantiating your pages.